I couldn't make it to the funeral and I wanted to say my

-Months of nightmares and demerol dulled my senses.
-I
+Months of nightmares and Demerol dulled my senses.

-saw the world in black and white and wondered if I would
+I saw the world in black and white and wondered if I

-to love to lay in, in an attempt to cleanse myself.
+that I used to love to lay in,

-This time was different though.
-My nerves were fried and
+was different.
+My nerves were fried and every drop

-every drop of rain felt like a burning hot pinprick.
-I could
+of rain felt like a burning hot pinprick.
+I could not

-not stand it but soon found myself seduced by the pain.
-If
+stand it but soon found myself seduced by the pain.

 As the rain poured down I beat the ground and cursed his